Trains, Planes, and Automobiles…All the Transportation You Can Think Of

 Bicycles and Scooters

-Have u Heard that part of the activity and service fee you pay goes into a fund used by student government to provide services for all students?
+HaveUHeard that part of the activity and service fee you pay goes into a fund used by the student government to provide services for all students?
 One of these services is free bike repair.
 SG Bike Repair is located on the ground floor of the Reitz Union.
-Some items will be for sale including lights, tires, locks, chains, and cables.For more information, go to click here.
-Many students use bicycles or scooters in lieu of a vehicle.
-It is strongly advised that your student not only registers these modes of transportation with the University Police but also that they familiarize themselves with the bicycle or scooter rules.
+Some items will be available for sale including lights, tires, locks, chains, and cables.
+Many UF students use their bicycles or scooters in lieu of a car.
+It is strongly advised that your students not only register these modes of transportation with the University Police but that they also familiarize themselves with the bicycle or scooter laws and rules.